Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CH6-part1.md

 This is for testing the means of two or more different GROUPS.
 Are these multiple means the same?
-Note: Often, an amateur mistake is thinking multiple T-tests can be done for something, but in reality an ANOVA needs to be done as to not muliplicatively reduce the power of a result.
+Note: Often, an amateur mistake is thinking multiple T-tests can be done for something, but in reality an ANOVA needs to be done as to not multiplicatively reduce the power of/increase alpha of the result.
 When done by hand, Anova uses both the sample means of (everything), and also a ‘grand mean’ which is the mean of all sample means.
 When the distribution of multiple samples overlap, their means are not